Portugal

 Time

 Portugal,[e] officially the Portuguese Republic,[f] is a country in the Iberian Peninsula in Southwestern Europe.
-Featuring the westernmost point in continental Europe, to its north and east is Spain, with which it shares the longest uninterrupted border in the European Union; to the south and the west is the North Atlantic Ocean; and to the west and southwest lie the Macaronesian archipelagos of the Azores and Madeira, which are two autonomous regions of Portugal.
+Featuring the westernmost point in continental Europe, Portugal borders Spain to its north and east, with which it shares the longest uninterrupted border in the European Union; to the south and the west is the North Atlantic Ocean; and to the west and southwest lie the Macaronesian archipelagos of the Azores and Madeira, which are the two autonomous regions of Portugal.
 Lisbon is the capital and largest city, followed by Porto, which is the only other metropolitan area.

-The western part of the Iberian Peninsula has been continuously inhabited since prehistoric times, with the earliest signs of settlement dating to 5500 BCE.[14]
-Celtic and Iberian peoples arrived in the first millennium BCE, with Phoenician and later Punic influence reaching the south during the same period.
-The region came under Roman control in the second century BCE, followed by a succession of Germanic peoples and the Alans from the fifth to eighth centuries CE.
-Muslims conquered most of the Iberian Peninsula in the eighth century CE, but were gradually expelled by the Christian Reconquista over the next several centuries.
-Modern Portugal began taking shape during this period, initially as a county of the Christian Kingdom of León in 868, and ultimately as an independent Kingdom with the Treaty of Zamora in 1143.[15]
+The western part of the Iberian Peninsula has been continuously inhabited since prehistoric times, with the earliest signs of settlement dating to 5500 BC.[14]
+Celtic and Iberian peoples arrived in the first millennium BC.
+The region came under Roman control in the second century BC, followed by a succession of Germanic peoples and the Alans from the fifth to eighth centuries AD.
+Muslims conquered the mainland of present-day Portugal in the eighth century, but were gradually, and sometimes mercilessly expelled, by the Christian Reconquista culminating with the final capture of Faro, between 1238 and 1249 AD.[15]
+Modern Portugal began taking shape during this period, initially as a county of the Christian Kingdom of León in 868 and subsequently as a sovereign Kingdom with the Treaty of Zamora in 1143.[16]

-The Napoleonic Wars led motivated the Portuguese royal family to relocate to Brazil in 1807.
-This event reshaped the relationship between Portugal and Brazil, culminating in Brazilian independence in 1822.[21]
-Following the liberation during the Peninsular War, Portugal endured a period marked by a civil war between liberals and absolutists from 1828 to 1834.[22]
-The monarchy was overthrown in the 1910 revolution, which led to the establishment of the Portuguese First Republic.
-A phase of unrest ultimately led to the rise of authoritarian regimes of the Ditadura Nacional and the Estado Novo.[23]
-Democracy was finally restored following the Carnation Revolution of 1974, and brought an end to the Portuguese Colonial War, allowing the last of Portugal’s African territories to achieve independence.[24]
+The Napoleonic Wars drove the Portuguese royal family to relocate to Brazil in 1807 and elevate it from colony to kingdom; this action ultimately culminated in Brazilian independence in 1822,[22] which in turn triggered a civil war (1828–1834) between liberal constitutionalists and absolutist monarchists.[23]
+The monarchy endured until the 5 October 1910 revolution, which replaced it with the Portuguese First Republic.
+A phase of unrest ultimately led to the rise of authoritarian regimes of the Ditadura Nacional and the Estado Novo.[24]
+Democracy was finally restored following the Carnation Revolution of 1974, which brought an end to the Portuguese Colonial War and allowed the last of Portugal's African territories to achieve independence.[25]

-Portugal's imperial history has left a cultural legacy, with around 300 million Portuguese speakers around the world.
+Portugal's imperial history has left a vast cultural legacy, with around 300 million Portuguese speakers around the world.
 Today, it is a developed country with an advanced economy relying chiefly upon services, industry, and tourism.
-Portugal is a member of the United Nations, the European Union, the Schengen Area, and the Council of Europe, as well as a founding members of NATO, the eurozone, the OECD, and the Community of Portuguese Language Countries.
+Portugal, a member of the United Nations, the European Union, the Schengen Area, and the Council of Europe, was one of the founding members of NATO, the eurozone, the OECD, and the Community of Portuguese Language Countries.

 Read more Source: Wikipedia